SUP Buying Guide: How to Choose a Paddle Board

 SUP Racing Boards

-What Size Paddle Board?
+What Size Paddle Board Do I Need?

-SUP Volume & Weight Capacity
+SUP Volume and Weight Capacity

-SUP volume is measured in liters and indicates how buoyant a board will be and what its weight capacity is - the higher the volume, the more weight the SUP board will be able to support.
+SUP volume is measured in liters and indicates how buoyant a board will be and what its weight capacity is: the higher the volume, the more weight the SUP board will be able to support.
 This is an important detail and shouldn’t be overlooked, particularly when purchasing a surf SUP.
 If you and your gear weigh over the weight capacity, the board will ride low in the water and will be inefficient to paddle.
-While volume is important to think about, you should also think about how that volume is spread throughout the SUP board (by length, width or thickness) and your paddling needs.
+While volume is important to think about, you should also think about how that volume is spread throughout the SUP board (by length, width, or thickness) and your paddling needs.

 General Hard Board Size Guide